GeoTecINIT/OpenData4OpenCities/README.md

 All questions, comments, and suggestion are welcome.
 Just fork this repo or follow the wizard to get the results of this analysis, besides if you need more help or assistance to understand this new spatial point process, we are glad to attend you.

-## Preleminary Agenda (the workshop will take place in the last AGILE 2018 conference)
+## This a preleminary Agenda (the workshop will take place in the last AGILE 2018 conference)

 Would you like to access the selected papers and presentations presented during the conference?
 Then please [click](http://opendata4opencities.uji.es/)